tbquental/labmeme.github.io/people.md

 My research combines natural history, morphological, geographical and phylogenetic information with the application of statistical models to understand the patterns and processes shaping the radiation of reptiles and amphibians.
-At LabMeMe we are currently investigating what determines the coexistence patterns among squamates at global and large-temporal scales.
+At LabMeMe we were investigating what determines the coexistence patterns among squamates at global and large-temporal scales.
 </p>

 ***